 2. Sony Alpha a6000

 The Sony Alpha a6000 Mirrorless camera is half the price of the Canon mentioned above but is still a great choice.
-For those who like to reduce the noise of their photos, this camera is ideal as it comes with Sony’s ‘Area Specific Noise Reduction’ technology, which lets photographers increase the ISO by quite a bit without affecting the noise.
+For those who like to reduce the noise of their photos, this camera is ideal as it comes with Sony’s ‘Area-Specific Noise Reduction’ technology, which lets photographers increase the ISO by quite a bit without affecting the noise.
 This makes the Sony Alpha a top choice for those who like to take photographs of interior architecture, especially in dim settings.
 For an amateur camera, it’s a top choice!

 3. Canon EOS Rebel

 Another great option from Canon is the EOS Rebel.
-This is an excellent all-round device that makes great use of Canon’s autofocus setting, enabling photographers to take great captures with moving subjects.
+This is an excellent all-around device that makes great use of Canon’s autofocus setting, enabling photographers to take great captures with moving subjects.
 Because of this, it’s an ideal choice for those who want to get started by taking photos of architectural hotspots.
 A wide range of lens options is available for the Rebel, and it’s also much cheaper than the 80D.
 With Wi-Fi and NFC connectivity also included as standard, it’s a good choice for everyone but top professionals.

 4. Nikon D5300

 The Nikon D5300 is a budget camera, but it still has a lot to offer.
 In fact, Nikon has released some great DSLRs for the mass market, and this definitely fits into that category.
-It’s able to mount a lot of Nikon’s lenses and also has a 39-point AF selection range, which, while standard for cameras of this price point, it will enable you to take some fantastic shots.
+It’s able to mount a lot of Nikon’s lenses and also has a 39-point AF selection range, which, while the standard for cameras of this price point, will enable you to take some fantastic shots.
 The built-in Wi-Fi is also useful, especially for those who want to upload their photos as they go.
 While it’s not suitable for professional photographers, it’s still a good choice for those new to the industry.

 Architectural photography is something that anyone can pick up, but that takes a lot of skills to master.
 Whether you are an amateur or a professional, the four cameras listed above are good choices.
 Let us know which your favorite camera is in the comments.